Skip to main content

 The alumni community is useful too.
 They say as much as 80% of jobs are filled through networking.
 Building that network for students gives them a fast track to unposted jobs.

 Bootcamps need to get to this level and beyond.
-This starts by moving on from stale Slack communities and into full on alumni social networks.
+This starts by moving on from stale Slack communities and into full-on alumni social networks.

 These networks should connect students and alumni based on common threads.
-Mentorship would happen naturally which will ease some of the loneliness of an early career.
+Mentorship would happen naturally, which will ease some of the loneliness of an early career.

 Connections for job referrals would be huge for those applying to jobs.
 The placements team can also talk to alumni to build new hiring partnerships.

 Finally, alumni serve as examples of how to succeed.
 Bootcamps should create an internal podcast documenting their stories.
-It would be huge for marketing and for inspiring students of what's possible with your program.
+It would be huge for marketing and for inspiring students about what's possible with your program.

-Distribution
+5. Distribution

 If you nail the first four components, great distribution happens naturally.